RosettaCommons/documentation/application_documentation/rna-design.md

 Just the PDB file with desired backbone.

-How to include these files.
+How to run with this file.
 ---------------------------

 ```